-Many are worried that the risks of my “newer” procedure are worse than those of the more traditional reconstruction procedure.
-Taken as a whole, this is not true.
-The repair procedure is much less invasive than the reconstruction procedure and therefore has fewer steps that can go wrong.
-The main risk that is slightly higher for repair is the possibility of reinjury.
-Early studies on repair show that the “failure” rate of the procedure is somewhat higher than for Reconstruction.
-However, this requires a bit of explanation.
-If you just look at the surface of the early reports on ACL Repair techniques, it appears that ACL Repair has a rough “failure” rate of 10-15% (mine is 11%) versus 5-8% for ACL Reconstruction.
-However, these are early reports and do not take into account the age and activity levels of the patients in each group, nor the type of ACL Reconstruction that was performed with regards to technique and graft selection.
-For example, with both ACL Repair and ACL Reconstruction, the failure rates are much higher in the patients under 21 years of age and lower for those over 21 years of age.
-As time goes on both the indications for ACL Repair, and the techniques to perform it, have improved and will continue to improve (just as they have for Reconstruction) and the “failure” rates will continue to decrease.
-Our research has also shown that complications such as tearing the ACL of the opposite knee, infections, stiffness, pain and persistent awareness of the knee all seem to be less with the ACL Repair procedure.
-In addition, we have shown that early of recovery of range of motion (ROM) and regaining of full ROM is faster with the Repair approach.
+Although a more recently-developed procedure, the risks of complication of an ACL repair are no more than those of a traditional reconstruction.
+A repair is much less invasive than a reconstruction, meaning there are fewer steps that can go wrong.
+The only risk that is slightly higher for an ACL repair is the possibility of reinjury.
+Early reports on ACL repair techniques show that the procedure has a rough “failure” rate of 10-15% vs. a failure rate of 5-8% for ACL reconstruction.
+However, it is important to note that these reports do not take into account the age and activity levels of the patients studied, nor the type of ACL reconstruction that was performed in regards to technique and graft selection.
+For example, failure rates are much higher in patients under 21 years of age, and lower for those over 21 years of age.
+As time goes on, both indications for ACL repair, and the techniques to perform it, have improved and will continue to improve, and “failure” rates will continue to decrease.
+Dr. DiFelice’s own research has shown that complications such as tearing the ACL of the opposite knee, infections, pain, stiffness, and other symptoms are all less after the ACL repair procedure.
+Additionally, early recovery of range of motion and regaining of full range of motion is faster using the ACL repair approach.